ivangfr/springboot-graphql-databases/README.md

 another micro-service, called `author-client`, that will consume `author-api` and display the information in an user friendly interface implemented using [Thymeleaf](https://www.thymeleaf.org).

-**PS.
-It is a working in progress.
-Currently, we are finishing the REST endpoints.
-As soon as we finish it, we will move to GraphQL endpoints implementation and, later, author-client**

 ## Start Environment

 ### Docker Compose